lauralwatkins/Estimator/README.md

 CODE DESCRIPTION
 ----------------

-* **bin1d**: Generate a 1-dimensional kinematic profile for a given data set.
+* **Bin1d**: Generate a 1-dimensional kinematic profile for a given data set.
 The data can be sorted into bins of equal spacing or equal population, and can also be split such that different subsets use different binning schemes.
-* **bin_stats**: Estimate the properties of all stars in a single bin.
+* **BinStats**: Estimate the properties of all stars in a single bin.
 * **Gaussian**: Fits a Gaussian to a given set of values (with uncertainties).
 Uncertainties on the parameters are calculated via Monte Carlo sampling.
 * **Double**: Fits a Double Gaussian to a given set of values (with uncertainties).
 Uncertainties on the parameters are calculated via Monte Carlo sampling.